vipickering/vincentp/_posts/2017-03-30-better-automated-testing.md

   }
 {% endhighlight %}

 The broken link checker is inside a loop.
-Assign each item to a variable and pass it in to the <acronym title="Uniform Resource Locator">URL</acronym>.
+Assign each item to a variable and pass it in to the <abbr title="Uniform Resource Locator">URL</abbr>.

 {% highlight bash %}
 # Run Broken Link Checker